IRI ENSO Forecast

 Recent and Current Conditions

-Expected Conditions:
+Expected Conditions

 Note – Only models that produce a new ENSO prediction every month are considered in this statement.

-The El Niño/Southern Oscillation (ENSO) Diagnostic Discussion released on 9 January 2025 by the Climate Prediction Center/NCEP/NWS issued La Niña Advisory with which are expected to persist through Feb-Apr 20205 (59% chance), with a transition to ENSO-neutral most likely by Mar-May 2025 (60% chance).
+The El Niño/Southern Oscillation (ENSO) Diagnostic Discussion, released on 11 December 2025 by the Climate Prediction Center (CPC)/NCEP/NWS, maintained a “La Niña Advisory” forecasting the presence of La Niña conditions that are favored to persist through December 2025 – February 2026, with a transition to ENSO-neutral most likely in January-March 2026 (68% chance).

-IRI ENSO prediction plume.
+The latest set of ENSO prediction models from mid-December 2025 is now available in the CCSR IRI ENSO prediction plume.
 These are used to assess the probabilities of the three ENSO categories by using the average value of the NINO3.4 SST anomaly predictions from all models in the plume, equally weighted.
 A standard Gaussian error is imposed over that averaged forecast, with its width determined by an estimate of overall expected model skill for the season of the year and the lead time.
 Higher skill results in a relatively narrower error distribution, while low skill results in an error distribution with width approaching that of the historical observed distribution.

 Caution is advised in interpreting the forecast distribution from the Gaussian standard error as the actual probabilities, due to differing biases and performance of the different models.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.
 At longer leads, the skill of the models degrades, and uncertainty in skill must be convolved with the uncertainties from initial conditions and differing model physics, which leads to more climatological probabilities in the long-lead ENSO Outlook than might be suggested by the suite of models.
 Furthermore, the expected skill of one model versus another has not been established using uniform validation procedures, which may cause a difference in the true probability distribution.

-A caution regarding the model-based ENSO plume predictions (released mid-month) is that factors such as known specific model biases and recent changes in the tropical Pacific the models may have missed, are not considered.
+A caution regarding the model-based ENSO plume predictions (released mid-month) is that factors such as known specific model biases and recent changes in the tropical Pacific that the models may have missed, are not considered.
 This approach is purely objective.
 Those issues are taken into account in CPC’s official outlooks, which are issued early in the month, and which will include some human judgment in combination with the model guidance.

-Season |
+| Season |

 La Niña |